 Traditionally, the fabric and threads were a natural color like flax or ecru.
 Even the more recent examples for the 1970’s are muted in color with the thread matching or complimenting the fabric.

 If you want to have an authentic experience working from the back of the fabric so you don’t see the design until you are finished, get a thick foam board from a craft store.
 Stretch the fabric over the board and pin the fabric along the edges with straight pins.
-For a more modern approach, (and so I can see my progress!), I use stretcher bars or the 14” Slimline Tension Adjusting bars (345-263-0014).
-You will need some tacks to attach the fabric to the bars like the Japan Brass Tacks (6936) or the Corjac Tack Kit (6937A).
-The Slimline Tension Adjusting bars also need the T-tool (345-263-0001) to keep the bars tight.
+For a more modern approach, you can use stretcher bars or the 14” Slimline Tension Adjusting bars.
+You will need some tacks to attach the fabric to the bars like the Japan Brass Tacks or the Corjac Tack Kit.
+The Slimline Tension Adjusting bars also need the T-tool to keep the bars tight.

 Despite its intricate appearance, näversöm is a relatively easy technique to learn as there are only four stitches used: darning, diagonal, goose-eye, and ground.
 Remember, what adds a bit of the challenge is working these stitches from the backside.
-In other techniques I am used to seeing my stitches worked parallel to the fabric threads, but for näversöm a majority of the stitches will be diagonal.
-I have a tip: When you decide to work on this technique, devote your whole stitching time to just this project.
-Sometimes I like to jump around on projects.
-Working on a Hardanger bell pull for an hour and then immediately picking up the näversöm project can be hazardous to your mental health!
-Your brain says “go this way” and your hand is used to “going that way” and you spend a lot of time ripping out stitches.
+In other techniques you are used to seeing your stitches worked parallel to the fabric threads, but for näversöm a majority of the stitches will be diagonal.
+Here is a tip: When you decide to work on this technique, devote your whole stitching time to just this project, since the technique is so very different from other stitching methods.

-I purchased a Swedish kit for a doily and here are the stitch “instructions”.
+Here are some instructions from a Swedish kit for a doily.
 Yes, there are just these photos!
 Next is the diagram as it would be represented on a chart.
-So far, a majority of the books I have found are in Swedish, which doesn’t help much either!
+So far, a majority of the books that document this technique are only in Swedish.